glic3rinu/passlib/docs/lib/passlib.hash.crypt16.rst

    The salt string uses little-endian
    :func:`hash64 <passlib.utils.h64.decode_int12>` encoding.

-3. The password is NULL padded at the end or truncated to 16 bytes, as appropriate.
+3. If the password is larger than 16 bytes, the end is truncated to 16 bytes.
+   If the password is smaller than 16 bytes, the end is NULL padded to 16 bytes.

 4. The lower 7 bits of the first 8 characters of the password are used to form a 56-bit integer; with the first character providing